mcbrwr/dsgn-sandbox/README.md

 - Make sure the title tag is your design html file is filled
 - Write something to describe the design in the meta description tag
+- Folder names in the 'design' folder are used as section headers

 Then run the build script to update the table of contents in index.html: